drduh/macOS-Security-and-Privacy-Guide/README.md

 Programs such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Radio Silence](https://radiosilenceapp.com/), and [LuLu](https://objective-see.com/products/lulu.html) provide a good balance of usability and security.

 These programs are capable of monitoring and blocking **incoming** and **outgoing** network connections.
-However, they may require the use of a closed source [kernel extension](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KernelProgramming/Extend/Extend.html).
+However, they may require the use of a closed source [system extension](https://support.apple.com/HT210999).

 If the number of choices of allowing/blocking network connections is overwhelming, use **Silent Mode** with connections allowed, then periodically check the configuration to gain understanding of applications and what they are doing.